gogins/cloud-5/README.md

 ### Installation

 There is no installation!
-Simply download the release, and unzip it.
+Simply download the release, and unzip it into a cloud-5 directory.

 cloud-5 can be stored on a USB thumb drive, and will run with all functionality _from_ the thumb drive.
 This makes it possible to carry all of your work in